 I Have This Friend: Colonel Fitzwilliam starts a conversation with Elizabeth about how younger sons can't responsibly propose to whomever they like because they don't have much to offer.
 Elizabeth takes it as this trope, since Fitzwilliam is a younger son who's been acting quite partial to her.

 I Love You Because I Can't Control You: A big part of Darcy's attraction to Elizabeth is the fact that, unlike Caroline Bingley and others of her ilk, Elizabeth sees no need to try and impress him just because he's single and wealthy.

-Ill Girl: Anne de Bourgh is "of a sickly constitution"; possibly a defense against her overbearing mother.
+Ill Girl: Anne de Bourgh is "of a sickly constitution."
 Living with Lady Catherine would make anybody ill.

 Info Drop: Mr Darcy's first name appears in the book all of twice.
 The first time is when Mrs Gardiner struggles to remember if she ever heard anything about him when she lived in Derbyshire; the second, when he signs his letter to Elizabeth.

 Innocent Inaccurate: Elizabeth, being the protagonist, is the reader's primary window into the world of the story, and we have limited opportunities to form opinions of characters other than through her.
 Thus the reader has no choice but to share her good opinion of Wickham and her poor opinion of Darcy, until Darcy's letter reveals the truth to both her and the reader.